blendogames/blendowavtool/README.md

 ## About
 Blendo Wav Tool is a tool for managing/browsing audio assets.
 This is intended for work that involves sorting through a large amount of audio files, such as a video game project.

+A version of this tool was used during the development of the game [Skin Deep](https://blendogames.com/skindeep).

 ![](screenshot1.png)

 Functionality includes: